obriencj/obriencj.github.io/source/projects/motorcycle/index.md

 I would love to pick up the classic-styled front and rear fender from Japan and to get the whole bike painted a nice deep Oxblood and cream two-tone.
 Maybe that can be a five-year present?

+I'm interested in some of the air and battery relocation jobs I've seen others do.
+I admire the minimalist look that results.

+A [Frankentux](/projects/motorcycle/frankentux/) might be a fun idea, too.

 [tps]: http://www.team-powersportsraleigh.com/